SamuelSchlesinger/HaskellTutorial/tut/Tut2.md

 ```

 This means that IO a is literally a function from the state of the real world, to another state
 of the real world plus some a which was computed in the process of that change.
-This is our
+Understanding this
-model for interactions with the outside world, and we can interact with this model really seamlessly
+abstraction is not necessary for our being able to use the IO faculties we have in Haskell.
+This is
-using certain notions from a body of mathematical knowledge referred to as category theory which
+our model for interactions with the outside world, and we can interact with this model really
-I'll discuss in the next bit.
+painlessly using certain notions from a body of mathematical knowledge referred to as category theory which I'll discuss briefly in the next bit.